OHDSI/gaiaCatalog/examples/data/gaia_catalog_guide.md

 - So far two scientific workflows are in development as part of the HIV and Climate Change WG
   - One workflow goes from the Copernicus Climate Change Service to the construction of location and time specific variables for maximum temperature, minimum temperature, precipitation and humidity
   - The other workflow goes from the Copernicus Climate Change Service to the construction of location and time specific variables for “exceedances”.
 Exceedances are weather events that surpass a pre-defined limit or threshold
+> [!IMPORTANT]
+> There is the possibility of developing a third scientific workflow with a different Copernicus service -- one for air quality.
+Here we would partner with the Data Science Without Borders (DSWB) DGH/IRESSEF Air Quality WG